Super-simple $(v,5,2)$ directed designs and their smallest defining sets with its application in LDPC codes

+A directed group divisible design $(K,\lambda)$-DGDD is a group divisible design in which every block is ordered and each ordered pair formed from distinct elements of different groups occurs in exactly $\lambda$ blocks.
+A $(k,\lambda)$-DGDD with group type $1^v$ is called a directed balanced incomplete block design and denoted by $(v,k,\lambda)$-DBIBD or $(v,k,\lambda)$DD.
+A $(K,\lambda)$-DGDD is super-simple if its underlying $(K,2\lambda)$-GDD is super-simple.\\ A transversal design, TD$(k,\lambda,n)$, is a $(k,\lambda)$-GDD of group type $n^k$.
+When $\lambda=1$, we use the notation TD$(k,n)$. \begin{lemma} \cite{abel} \begin{enumerate} \item[1] A TD$(q+1,q)$ exists, consequently, a TD$(k, q)$ exists for any positive integer $k (k\leq q + 1)$, where $q$ is a prime power. \item[2] A TD$(7,n)$ exists for all $n\geq 63$. \end{enumerate} \end{lemma} A set of blocks which is a subset of a unique $(v,k,\lambda)$DD is said to be a defining set of the directed design.
+A minimal defining set is a defining set, no proper subset of which is a defining set.
+A smallest defining set, is a defining set with the smallest cardinality.
 A $(v,k,t)$ directed trade of volume $s$ consists of two disjoint collections $T_1$ and $T_2$ each of $s$ ordered $k$-tuples of a $v$-set $X$ called blocks, such that every ordered $t$-tuple of distinct elements of $X$ is covered by exactly the same number of blocks of $T_1$ as of $T_2$.
 Such a directed trade is usually denoted by $T=T_1-T_2$.
 In a $(v,k,t)$ directed trade, both collections of blocks cover the same set of elements.
 This set of elements is called the foundation of the trade.
 In \cite{soltan}, it has been shown that the minimum volume of a $(v, k, t)$ directed trade is $2^{\lfloor{\frac{t}{2}\rfloor}}$ and that directed trades of minimum volume and minimum foundation exist.